- NAME: Rosalind Franklin

 In January 1951, Franklin began working as a research associate at the King's College London in the biophysics unit, where director John Randall used her expertise and X-ray diffraction techniques (mostly of proteins and lipids in solution) on DNA fibers.
 Studying DNA structure with X-ray diffraction, Franklin and her student Raymond Gosling made an amazing discovery: They took pictures of DNA and discovered that there were two forms of it, a dry "A" form and a wet "B" form.
 One of their X-ray diffraction pictures of the "B" form of DNA, known as Photograph 51, became famous as critical evidence in identifying the structure of DNA.
 The photo was acquired through 100 hours of X-ray exposure from a machine Franklin herself had refined.

 John Desmond Bernal, one of the United Kingdom’s most well-known and controversial scientists and a pioneer in X-ray crystallography, spoke highly of Franklin around the time of her death in 1958.
 "As a scientist Miss Franklin was distinguished by extreme clarity and perfection in everything she undertook," he said.
 "Her photographs were among the most beautiful X-ray photographs of any substance ever taken.
-Their excellence was the fruit of extreme care in preparation and mounting of the specimens as well as in the taking of the photographs."

 profile name: Rosalind Franklin profile occupation: